NVIDIA-RTX/NRD/UPDATE.md

 ## To v4.9

 - *API*:
-  - exposed `ReblurSettings::hitDistanceStabilizationStrength` allowing to control the responsiviness of ambient and specular occlusion in the temporal stabilization pass and reach parity with `REBLUR_OCCLUSION` if set to `0`
   - `MemoryAllocatorInterface` renamed to `AllocationCallbacks`
   - exposed `CommonSettings::strandMaterialID`, enabling "under-the-hood" tweaks for hair (and grass) denoising
   - exposed `CommonSettings::strandThickness`, defining how NRD adapts to sub-pixel thick details.
 It works in conjunction with `CommonSettings::disocclusionThresholdAlternate` for `CommonSettings::strandMaterialID` without a need to provide `IN_DISOCCLUSION_THRESHOLD_MIX` texture
 - *REBLUR*:
   - changed usage of `maxBlurRadius` and its default value, old values should be scaled by `2`
+  - exposed `hitDistanceStabilizationStrength` allowing to control the responsiviness of ambient and specular occlusion in the temporal stabilization pass and reach parity with `REBLUR_OCCLUSION` if set to `0`

 ## To v4.10